pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 From this we can take a step up and talk about the operator dictionary.Remember when I spoke about 1+1=2 not being the hard problem.
 Guess again, we made it hard!

+[I mean, what do you expect?
+There's a reason why [movies](https://knowyourmeme.com/memes/zach-galifianakis-math) will visually indicate something is difficult beyond comprehension by showing print equations layouts; even [memes about confusion](https://knowyourmeme.com/memes/math-lady-confused-lady) get more popular when you add equations to!]

 Naturally, there are traditions around how you space things.
 1+1=2?
 1+1 = 2?
 1 + 1 = 2?Or something more subtle?
 There are many traditions like this, the most well known being captured in Knuth's TeX book.

 But that's just it - they are traditions.
 And people can and do (and should!) deviate from them.If there's one thing I've learned working in mathematical publishing production for a few years it's that authors are full of ideas for how these traditions should change.